In 1810 the county of Ontario

 STATES OF AMERICA, FROM THE BEFT AUTHORITIES.
 J. Russell Del et Sculp.
 Plate xxviii.
 This map is believed to be from Guthrie’s Geography.
 There are listings of Guthrie’s A System of Modern Geography, or a Geographical, Historical and Commercial Grammer with the 6th edition in 1795 and the 7th in 1811.
 This map is likely from the 1811 edition.
 It is similar to map 1795.8 of similar title, but is updated with additional names and different title placement.
 The list of 15 states, Kentucky (1792) but not Tennessee (1796) would indicate the map was originally prepared for the 1795 edition.
 William Guthrie was long dead, but his book continued to be published.
 Map 1801.3 has a similar title but is a different map.
 The United States is shown from Maine to a cutoff Florida and west to the Mississippi, with the area west of that named as various territories and as belonging to numerous Indian tribes.
 Towns, as well as forts, are named.
 A “twenty leagues line” is shown along the eastern seaboard.
 Pennsylvania has its modern borders and numerous towns are named.
 Blank verso, longitude west from London.
 Scale: 1 inch = 200 miles.
 Size: 7.5 x 9 inches.

 A MAP OF THE UNITED STATES AND PART OF LOUISIANA, from Brookes’s General Gazetteer Improved; or a new and compendious geographical dictionary, orginally written by R. Brookes, M.D., the second American edition, published by Johnson and Warner, Philadelphia and Richmond 1812.
-The first American edition was published in 1806.
+The first American edition was published in 1806 and it also contained this map.
 The gazetteer is an approximately 500 page (pages unnumbered) geography book with 8 maps: World, North America, South America, Asia, Africa, Europe, West Indies, and this map, which has also been seen credited to early geography books by both Guthrie and Davis.
 Richard Brookes' book had a long publishing history continuing on after his death.
 Different sets of maps were included in different versions; a 1796 edition was seen with maps of the continents but no regional ones like this.

 THE MIDDLE STATES AND WESTERN TERRITORIES OF THE UNITED STATES INCLUDING THE SEAT OF THE WESTERN WAR - 1812.
 Like the one above, this map is purportedly from the 1812 edition of Brookes’ General Gazetteer Improved, Philadelphia & Richmond: Johnson & Warner, 1812; however, the same map was seen at auction as being from William Guthrie, A New Geographical, Historical and Commercial Grammar...
 2nd American Ed.
 Philadelphia: Johnson & Warner, 1815.
 Another source says the map is from Matthew Carey's A General Atlas, being a collection of maps of the world and quarters, and their principal empires, kingdoms, &c...
 Philadelphia: Published by M. Carey, and Johnson & Warner 1814.
 This atlas is a quarto version of Carey's better known folio General Atlas.
 It is possible this map appeared in all three publications.
 The mid-Atlantic region is shown from New York to Virginia and west to Illinois.
 The northern boundaries of Indiana and Illinois territory run below Lake Michigan in this map; they were later moved north.
 Longitude west from Philadelphia, blank verso.
 Scale: 1 inch = 130 miles.